- ADMISSIONS & AID

 Through our years of experience in global education, we know that preparation, prevention, and communication are key to keeping students healthy and safe, including during travel to and from program locations.
 As outlined above, SIT utilizes international, national, regional, and local resources to help guide our decisions about when it is safe to travel.
 We also look to our experts on staff and in-country partners to inform the guidance we give to students before they travel to program locations.

-Prior to departure, SIT will provide students with the latest medical recommendations for reducing risk during travel, as well as country-specific health guidelines, including required and recommended immunizations.
+Prior to departure, SIT requires that students participate in an orientation with SIT health, safety & wellbeing staff, admissions staff, and the Academic Director for the program.
+During these sessions, students are provided with the latest medical recommendations for reducing risk during travel, as well as country-specific health guidelines, including required and recommended immunizations.

 What actions will SIT take to ensure the health and safety of students, faculty, staff and local communities after arriving in country for a program?

 Under any circumstances and in any environment, SIT’s approach to risk management starts with our responsibility to conduct thorough risk assessments and establish clear crisis management protocols and detailed safety policies, which are captured in an Emergency Action Plan tailored to each program and country context.

 In addition, we develop program-specific Contingency Plans in advance of each program start date to account for current and potential risks.
 These plans detail how SIT would adjust programs in locations where there are heightened health and safety risks.
 While it is impossible to address every possible scenario, SIT knows from experience that contingency planning is critical to being able to respond quickly and appropriately when there is an emergency.